+Public Health Concentration

-Public Health Concentration: This concentration focuses on measures to prevent disease, promote health and prolong life.
+This concentration focuses on measures to prevent disease, promote health and prolong life.
 Public health activities aim to provide conditions in which people can be healthy.
 The focus is on populations and systems, not on individual patients or diseases.

 HSM 501 Current Trends (3)

 HSM 545 Foundations of Public Health (3)

 HSM 546 Epidemiology (3)

-HSM 548 Applied Research for Public Health
+HSM 548 Applied Research for Public Health Professionals (3)

-Professionals (3)

-PADM 581 Comparative Public Administration (3)
+HSM 549 Public Health and the Urban Context (3)